ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 In the tooling section, [theoretical tools](#theoretical-tools) subsection we list the necessary theoretical tools needed to make fruitful use of this tutorial.

+This tutorial is very much practical oriented.
+I do not try to help build any intuition about VQE.
+The reader is encouraged to read Michał Stęchły's [blog post on VQE](https://www.mustythoughts.com/variational-quantum-eigensolver-explained) for a more intuitive explanation.

 ### Notation
 We will work mostly with Pauli matrices.